Overview of the General Data Protection Regulation (GDPR)

 - Promote awareness among controllers and processors of their obligations

 - Provide information to individuals about their data protection rights

 - Maintain a list of processing operations requiring data protection impact assessment

-Each authority will have the power to order any controller or processor to provide information that the authority requires to assess compliance with the Regulation.
-The authority may carry out investigations of controllers and processors in the form of data audits, including accessing the premises of a controller or processor.
-The authority can order a controller or processor to change their processes, comply with data subject requests.
-The authority can also issue warnings to controllers and processors and can ban processing as well as commence legal proceedings against a controller or processor.
+The Data Protection Commission has the power to order any controller or processor to provide information that the authority requires to assess compliance with the Regulation.
+It may carry out investigations of controllers and processors in the form of data audits, including accessing the premises of a controller or processor.
+It authority can order a controller or processor to change their processes, comply with data subject requests.
+The Data Protection Commission can also issue warnings to controllers and processors and can ban processing as well as commence legal proceedings against a controller or processor.

 Penalties apply to both controllers and processors found to be in breach of the GDPR.
 There are different penalties, depending on the importance of the breach.

 For the most serious infringements (for example, not having sufficient customer consent to process data or violating the core of privacy by design concepts) organisations can be fined up to 4% of their annual global turnover or €20 million, whichever is greater.

 Each member state may introduce further fines legislation, which will be enforceable within that state only.